NTFS Attack Surface Deep-Dive

 Key Structures

-- Master File Table (MFT) -- The central metadata structure of an NTFS volume.
+Master File Table (MFT).
+The central metadata structure of an NTFS volume.
 Each file and directory has an MFT record containing attributes that describe the file's data, name, timestamps, and security.
-MFT records are fixed-size (typically 1024 bytes) but contain variable-length attributes.
+MFT records are fixed-size (typically 1024 bytes) but contain variable-length attributes with embedded offsets and lengths.
+Every one of those offset and length fields is a corruption opportunity when validation is missing.

-$STANDARD_INFORMATION,$FILE_NAME,$DATA,$INDEX_ROOT,$INDEX_ALLOCATION,$SECURITY_DESCRIPTOR.
-Resident attributes store data inline; non-resident attributes store run-list pointers to cluster ranges on disk. - Index Nodes (B-trees) -- Directory listings use B-tree index structures.
+Index Nodes (B-trees).
+Directory listings use B-tree index structures.
 Index entries contain file references and sort keys.
-Deep nesting or circular references can cause stack overflow during traversal.
+Deep nesting or circular references can cause stack overflow during traversal, as CVE-2025-54916 demonstrated.

 Why NTFS Keeps Showing Up

 VHD auto-mount from user context.
 Double-clicking a VHD triggers kernel-mode NTFS parsing of attacker-controlled disk structures.
 No special privileges needed.
-The VHD file can arrive via email, download, or USB.
+No user interaction beyond the click.
+The VHD file can arrive through any delivery channel.

 Dense on-disk format.
 MFT records contain nested, variable-length attribute structures with embedded offsets and lengths.
-Every offset is a corruption opportunity when validation is missing.
+The format was designed for performance and flexibility, not for adversarial resilience.
+Every embedded offset is a trust boundary the kernel must validate, and the format has dozens of them.

 No sandbox.
 The kernel parses raw disk structures directly, trusting embedded sizes and offsets.
-No user-mode pre-validation layer exists for NTFS metadata.
+There is no user-mode pre-validation layer for NTFS metadata.
+Compare this to media codecs, where Microsoft has moved some parsers to user-mode sandboxes.
+NTFS metadata parsing still runs unsandboxed in the kernel.

 Large parsing surface.
 The NTFS driver handles dozens of attribute types, multiple index formats, compression, encryption, sparse files, reparse points, and transaction logging.
 Each feature widens the attack surface.